All applications must be submitted by 11.59pm on Sunday 23 June 2019.

 It will depend on the position you are delegated on your shift.
 If you are inside the cinema helping patrons find their seats you will be able to watch the film, but only after all latecomers have been admitted.
 It is extremely important that all audience members are helped to find seats in a safe and calm manner, and that ushers who stay inside the cinema during the film continue to keep an eye on the audience and notify Front of House staff of any incidents that arise inside the cinema while a film is screening.

-If you arrive to your shift early, you can ask your Front of House Manager if you can be inside the cinema for a film you really want to see during your shift, but it's not guaranteed that this will be possible: your primary role on shift is to usher, not to view a film, so looking after MIFF patrons must be the priority.
+You can ask your Venue Coordinator if you can be inside the cinema for a film you really want to see during your shift, but it's not guaranteed that this will be possible: your primary role on shift is to usher, not to view a film, so looking after MIFF patrons must be the priority.

 Unfortunately, if you cannot attend the volunteer briefing, it will not be possible for you to volunteer with MIFF.
 Vital information and training will happen on this day.